 OTP is that system of record.

-This is a functional MVP built in 48 hours.
 It is intentionally early.
-What matters is not polish -- it is that the core mechanics work:
+What matters is not polish, it is that the core mechanics work.

 This is not a content library.
 It is a compounding intelligence network.